RileyCalhoun-zz/RileyCalhoun/README.md

 # Hi there, I'm Riley.
-This is where I post open-source code and break things.
+This is where I post my open-source code.

 ## Connect with me!
 - [YouTube][youtube]